aaditey932/langgraph-doctor-appointment-agent-system/README.md

+# 🩺 MedGraph Scheduler
-# 🩺 Doctor Appointment Assistant
+## Langgraph Doctor Appointment Assistant

 A sophisticated AI-powered healthcare scheduling system that uses LangGraph's multi-agent architecture to handle doctor appointments intelligently.
 The system combines a supervisor agent pattern with specialized nodes for information retrieval and booking management.